Tazeg/sample-web-scraping-with-electron/README.md

 ### Sample Web Scraping With Electron

 This is a simple project to show tips for scraping web pages with an Electron app.
+It can help you to build a user friendly, portable application with a GUI, to scrape a specific web site.

 Please read :